lucastosetto/lucastosetto/README.md

 **KIS Solutions (2021 - Present):** Currently working as a QA Engineer, building UI and API automated tests and infrastructure for running them in CI/CD pipelines.

 **Phoenix Luferco (2017 - 2021):** I worked as Electrical Engineer, being responsible for hardware and software development for medical devices and industrial automation (IoT).

+# Portfolio

+In this page I share some projects I've build during my carreer, including personal ones, activities in follow along lessons and even some (anonymized) real world applications I've developed.